 A member shall not criticize any other official in the presence of a coach, player, spectator, or by any other forms of media either during or following a match.
-In addition, no member shall criticize any member of the Executive Board or other member of the Austin Chapter during or after any regular or called meeting.
+In addition, no member shall criticize any member of the Board or any other member during or after any regular or called meeting.

-A member shall not accept a request for assignment to a match from anyone other than the current Assigning Secretary or his/her designee.
+A member shall not accept a request for assignment to a match from anyone other than the current Assigning Secretary or his/her designee, with the exception of a dual member’s assignment by their other chapter.

 A member shall not accept any other officiating duty once he/she has accepted his/her schedule, without prior approval of the Assigning Secretary.
 This includes, but is not limited to, college volleyball, recreation league matches, and/or any other sport.